 For one-off tasks that you do alone your choice of tool is simple: Write that Post-It note or shopping list.
 Some put it in their calendars (Outlook and Google have built-in to-do lists).

 This is the type of checklist that we all know.
 It prevents us from forgetting a few items on our shopping list, or some to-dos during the day.
 No need to complicate it.
-If you prefer to use your phone, rather than a piece of paper, then Wunderlist is a great and free checklist app.
+If you prefer to use your phone, rather than a piece of paper, then Workflowy is a great and free checklist app.

 So what happens when these simple tasks should be repeated?